Buffalo Township Public Library

-The Buffalo Township Public Library, now the Polo Public Library, is a library listed on the National Register of Historic Places in the Ogle County, Illinois city of Polo.
-The library joined the Register in March 1995.
+The Buffalo Township Public Library, now the Polo Public Library, is a Carnegie library listed on the National Register of Historic Places in the Ogle County, Illinois city of Polo.

 Architecture

 The brick Buffalo Township Public Library sits atop a limestone foundation and features a ceramic tile roof.
 The library was constructed between 1903 and 1904 and was built by the firm of Greig & Baum.
-The Classical Revival building was designed by the architectural firm of Patton and Smith.
-Patton and Miller designed over 100 Carnegie libraries nationwide, including 15 in Illinois.
+The Classical Revival building was designed by the architectural firm of Patton & Fisher, a firm better known as Patton & Miller which designed over 100 Carnegie libraries nationwide, including 15 in Illinois.

 Significance

-The Buffalo Township Public Library was listed on the National Register of Historic Places on November 7, 1995 for its significance in the area of education.
+The Buffalo Township Public Library was listed on the National Register of Historic Places on November 7, 1995, for its significance in the area of education.